McKlay/pytorch-companion-book/README.md

 ---

-License <br>
+License
-MIT License © Clay Mark Sarte <br>
+MIT License © Clay Mark Sarte
-You are free to fork, learn from, and build upon this work — with credit. <br>
+You are free to fork, learn from, and build upon this work — with credit.
 “Shape your tensors, or they will shape your debugging sessions.”